lxc/incus/doc/syscall-interception.md

 In general, loading of eBPF programs that are not trusted can be problematic as it can facilitate timing based attacks.

-Incus's eBPF support is currently restricted to programs managing devices cgroup entries.
+Incus' eBPF support is currently restricted to programs managing devices cgroup entries.
 To enable it, you need to set both `security.syscalls.intercept.bpf` and `security.syscalls.intercept.bpf.devices` to true.